karencardoz/DoggosQuiz/README.md

 ## Features
 - Utilizes the Dog API to displays a random dog image.
 - Presents a set of multiple-choice dog breed options.
-- Highlights if the answer selectec is right or wrong.
+- Highlights selected answer is correct or incorrect.

 ## API Endpoint